About Computer Science & Engineering

 If a student wants to become involved in computer science or computer engineering research or to gain experience in industry while they are an undergraduate, there are many opportunities to do so.
 A few of these are listed below.

-Co-op: The Cooperative Education Program allows a student to get valuable experience working in industry while an undergraduate.
-A co-op experience can give students another perspective on their education and may lead to full-time employment.
-Numerous companies participate in this program.
-More information is available from the Engineering Co-op and Internship Program that is part of the Career Center in the Danforth University Center, Suite 110.
+- Co-op: McKelvey's Engineering Cooperative Education (Co-op) experience allows a student to get valuable experience working in industry while an undergraduate.
+A co-op experience can give students another perspective to their education and may lead to full-time employment.
+More information is available on the Engineering Co-op and Engineering Internship page of the McKelvey School of Engineering website.

-Study Abroad: Students in the McKelvey School of Engineering can study abroad in a number of countries and participate in several global experiences to help broaden their educational experience.
+- Study Abroad: Students in the McKelvey School of Engineering can study abroad in a number of countries and participate in several global experiences to help broaden their educational experience.
 These opportunities will help students become global citizens who are better able to address current issues.

 The study of computer science and engineering is especially well suited and popular for study abroad.
 Students from our department routinely study abroad in Europe, the United Kingdom, Australia, Israel and many other places.
 Our department works closely with students to identify courses suitable for computer science credit.